akka/akka/akka-docs/src/main/paradox/scala/persistence.md

 ## Multiple persistence plugin configurations

-By default, a persistent actor or view will use the "default" journal and snapshot store plugins configured in the following sections of the `reference.conf` configuration resource:
+By default, a persistent actor will use the "default" journal and snapshot store plugins configured in the following sections of the `reference.conf` configuration resource:

 @@snip [PersistenceMultiDocSpec.scala]($code$/scala/docs/persistence/PersistenceMultiDocSpec.scala) { #default-config }

-Note that in this case the actor or view overrides only the `persistenceId` method:
+Note that in this case the actor overrides only the `persistenceId` method:

 Scala
 :  @@snip [PersistenceMultiDocSpec.scala]($code$/scala/docs/persistence/PersistenceMultiDocSpec.scala) { #default-plugins }